fivetran/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 A Data Asset is a collection of records from a Data Source.
 You can validate the whole Data Asset or a time-based subset of it.
 When you first connect to a Data Source, you define a minimum of one Data Asset.
 You can add more Data Assets from that same Data Source later.

+## Add a Data Asset from a new Data Source

+To add a Data Asset from a new Data Source, refer to [Connect GX Cloud](/cloud/connect/connect_lp.md).

 ## Add a Data Asset from an existing Data Source

 Define the data you want GX Cloud to access.